TERMS & CONDITIONS

 By agreeing to this release agreement you will waive certain legal rights, including the right to sue.
 Please read carefully!

-In consideration of booking an Access Trips trip I hereby agree as follows:
+In consideration of booking an Access Culinary Trips trip I hereby agree as follows:

-2) To hold harmless and indemnify the RELEASEES from any and all liability for any property damage or personal injury to any third party resulting from my participation in an Access Trips trip;
+2) To hold harmless and indemnify the RELEASEES from any and all liability for any property damage or personal injury to any third party resulting from my participation in an Access Culinary Trips tour;

 3) This Release Agreement shall be effective and binding upon my heirs, next-of-kin, executors, administrators, assigns and representatives, in the event of my death or incapacity;